nibalizer/galileo/README.md

     uses elasticsearch for cache

-3) ???: presentation layer, how make wobsite
+3) Mucus: presentation layer: A website to present snot info and users to perform operations

 4) pysnot: a library exposing common snot operations as python functions